michaelchadwick/raffler/README.md

 ]
 ```

 Override this data with your own names and affiliations in order to successfully raffle off your items.
-Optionally, you can add additional user items on the fly (this functionality is hidden by default, however) by using the admin menu (`?admin=1` in querystring).
-The admin menu will also allow you to stop and start a raffler in-process, re-initialize all data, as well as toggle special effects.
+Optionally, you can add additional user items on the fly (this functionality is hidden by default, however) by using the settings menu (gear icon).
+The settings menu will also allow you to stop and start a raffler in-process, re-initialize all data, as well as toggle special effects.

 ### User Options